-A professorship in “Governance of Energy and Infrastructure” will be established at the Hertie School of Governance in Berlin, in cooperation with the Karl Schlecht Foundation.
+A professorship in “Governance of Energy and Infrastructure” will be established at the Hertie School in Berlin, in cooperation with the Karl Schlecht Foundation.

 “From a technical perspective, the reorganisation of the Energy sector would be possible almost without any problems.
 However, there is a huge lack in comprehensive understanding of the related governance difficulties that pose a big – if not the biggest – challenge for politics, the economy, and society.
 This is likewise true for many international issues in the Energy and Infrastructure sector,” says Professor Helmut K. Anheier, the Hertie School Dean.
 “We are very proud to have found a dedicated and forward thinking partner and sponsor in the Karl Schlecht Foundation, that acknowledges the critical nature of this subject.”